top of page

 Recommended Food Tours

 If you’re a foodie, you should go on a food tour at least once during your trip!
-The local insight of the guides are amazing and will give you a better insight into the history of the ingredients the complexity of the cuisine.
+The local insight of the guides is amazing and will give you a better insight into the history of the ingredients the complexity of the cuisine.
 Listed below are a few of our recommended food tours (located all over the country!).

 • Chiang Mai Food Adventure by Bike – If you’re looking to burn off those calories…while getting an insider’s take on the best meals in Chiang Mai, definitely check out this food bike tour which takes you to some of Chiang Mai’s best food spots!